Why Europe looks at Trump’s VP pick with anxiety - KESQ

 “Both parties say you’ve got to be strong, and you’ve got to prevent China from fulfilling whatever ambitions it might have, economically, militarily, and so on.
 It’s just that most Democrats and the more moderate Republicans believe that Russia is also a threat,” he told CNN in an interview.

-In the eyes of most Western leaders, the threats coming from China and Russia go hand in hand.
-Just last week, NATO leaders called China a “decisive enabler” of Russia’s war on Ukraine in what was the alliance’s most forceful statement on Beijing’s involvement in the conflict.
+In the eyes of most Western leaders, the threats from China and Russia go hand in hand.
+Just last week, NATO leaders called China a “decisive enabler” of Russia’s war on Ukraine in the alliance’s most forceful statement on Beijing’s involvement in the conflict.

 “To have a rather simplistic view that if you back away from Ukraine that’s going to help you with China, it might not be the case,” McCrisken said, adding that Vance is likely trying to use his more anti-European stance for political reasons too.